Skip to main content

 5. Scale capacity

-This one is hardest to quantify but often most valuable.
 Automation lets you handle more volume without adding headcount.
-If your team currently handles 50 clients and automation lets them handle 150 with the same people, the incremental revenue from clients 51 through 150 is pure growth enabled by the automation.
+If your team currently handles 50 clients and automation lets them handle 150 with the same people, the revenue from clients 51 through 150 is pure growth.

 ROI componentWhat to measureCommon range